abond936/My-Journal/docs/Project.md

 - Login

 ⭕
-- *Add image(s) of me from various stages*
+- Add image(s) of me from various stages

 ### **Content Page** ❗
 ---------------------------------
 Status: 🟡 Operational

 The core function of the application is the presentation for consumption of textual and image content through a single portal.
-The vision is to make this best consumed on mobile and tablet devices in a grid-based card system with navigation through tag (and formerly type) filters, infinite scroll and related content links.
+The vision is to make this best consumed on mobile and tablet devices in a grid-based card system with navigation through tag filters, infinite scroll and related content links.

 ✅
 - Grid-based layout connected to all content (cards)